usgin/usginmodels-bku03292018/readme.md

 ### usginmodels.validate_file(csv_file, uri, layer_name = "")

 Pass in a URI as a string, and a **file-like object** that represents a CSV file.
 The layer name is optional but will give an error if the model is multilayered.
-Returned is a boolean specifying if the data is valid or not, a list of error message and a list of lists with the data corrected to conform to NGDS parameters.
+Returned is a boolean specifying if the data is valid or not, a list of error message, a list of lists with the data corrected to conform to NGDS parameters and a dictionary of long_fields.
 If there are error messages but valid is True, the file is only valid if the data in dataCorrected is used.

 Example Usage: